archana1998/personal_website/content/authors/admin/_index.md

 In my free time, I like to read books, play badminton and work out.
 I love travelling and eating different desserts that mostly comprise of chocolate.
 I can't wait to go exploring once this pandemic is done!

 I'm actively looking for Research Assistantship / PhD opportunities starting fall 2021.
+I am currently based in Dublin, Ireland but I'm open to relocate.
 Do get in touch with me if you're up for a chat!